benoitdemaegdt/nuxt3-sitemap/README.md

 <details>
   <summary>See instructions (new recommanded way)</summary>

-    1. Follow [official instructions](https://content.nuxtjs.org/guide/recipes/sitemap) from @nuxt/content
+  1. Follow [official instructions](https://content.nuxtjs.org/guide/recipes/sitemap) from @nuxt/content.
   2. These instructions are not perfect because static urls are not generated in the newly created sitemap.xml.
-To fix this, replace the sitemap.xml.ts file by the [sitemap.xml.ts from this repository](sitemap.xml.ts).
+To fix this, replace the sitemap.xml.ts file by the [sitemap.xml.ts](sitemap.xml.ts) from this repository.

-  Your sitemap.xml should now be available with all your URLs 🎉
+  Your sitemap.xml should now be available and accurate 🎉

 </details>

 <details>
-  <summary>See instructions</summary>
+  <summary>See instructions (outdated)</summary>

   1. install [sitemap.ts](sitemap.ts) as a dev dependency
 ```bash